Nikhil & Pankaja Sikkim and Darjeeling Trip with Thrillophilia

 Tsomgo Lake and Baba Mandir Became the Highlight of Gangtok

-The next morning, they drove towards Baba Mandir and Tsomgo Lake, passing through roads with snowy mountains around them, and the landscape around changing frequently.
-As they went higher, the surroundings became even more pretty.
+The next morning, they drove towards Baba Mandir and Tsomgo Lake, passing through roads with snowy mountains around them, and the landscape around them changed frequently.
+As they went higher, the surroundings became even prettier.

-The drive to the Nathula Pass also became one of the memorable parts of the journey, with the roads, the height and the mountain view from it taking them far away from daily lives in the city.
+The drive to the Nathula Pass also became one of the memorable parts of the journey, with the roads, the height and the mountain view from it taking them far away from their daily life in the city.

-By the time the gang was back in Gangtok that evening it was already the highest-talked part of the holiday.
+By the time the gang was back in Gangtok that evening, it was already the highest-talked-about part of the holiday.

 The Journey to Darjeeling Felt Just as Beautiful